Synda-Creator/Synda/README.md

 ## Project Structure

-The project consists of a single main Python file (main.py) that handles all the functionality, including Twitter API interaction, AI response generation, and console output management.
+The project consists of a single main Python file (main.py) that handles all the functionality, including Twitter API interaction, AI response generation, AI management.

 ## Key Components